Know your product modes of action

 Resistance management is an important consideration used in the development of Syngenta agronomic programs.
 These proven programs help turf become fit before the season, provide exceptional turf quality for players and recover from stress like insects, disease, heat, drought, aerification and traffic.
 To find an agronomic program that can assist in managing resistance for your area, visit ConditionPerformRecover.com.

-© 2023 Syngenta.
+© 2025 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
+Atexzo and PLINAZOLIN are not yet registered for sale or use in the United States and are not being offered for sale.
 Divanem and Scimitar GC are Restricted Use Pesticides.
-Contend is sold as a copack of separately registered products: Contend A and Contend B. The trademarks or service marks displayed or otherwise used herein are the property of a Syngenta Group Company.
+The trademarks or service marks displayed or otherwise used herein are the property of a Syngenta Group Company.
 Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are the property of their respective third-party owners.

 Stay Ahead of the Game: